MicrosoftDocs/sql-docs/docs/tools/sql-server-profiler/sql-server-profiler-f1-help.md

 |Item|Description
 |---|---
 |**Find what**|Enter the text that you want to search for.
 The search matches any string containing the specified string.
-For example, searching for "Completed" matches "SQL:BatchCompleted."
+For example, searching for"Completed" matches"SQL:BatchCompleted."
 Wild card characters (*, ?, etc.) are not supported.
 |**Search in column**|Click a data column to search, or click **\<All columns>** to search all the data columns in the trace.
 |**Match case**|Finds text that has the same case as the **Find what** box.
 Clear this check box to find examples in the trace that are in both uppercase and lowercase text characters.
 |**Match whole word**|Restricts the search to entire words.
 Clear the **Match whole word** check box to search for characters within a word.